 Did you volunteer or do other things while studying the Master of Journalism?

 Yes, I've spent the past couple of years producing at 3CR Community Radio, and I interned at RN Drive as well.

 Have you found that the Master of Journalism prepared you well for your new job?

 Well, I wouldn't be able to do this job without having done the Masters, particularly the work I've done with The Citizen.
 The course has really helped me hone my news-sense, which is pretty essential for producing.
 You need to be able to look at a topic and be able to work out how to approach it in a way that's "newsworthy", that's of interest to a broad range of people, and in a way that fits the format of the show or newspaper you're working for.

 The course has also helped me write in a much more concise way.
 Each brief is about seven minutes so you only get to write a few sentences and a few questions so it's important to make those words count.
 It has also given me practice working to deadlines and the confidence to know that I can do that daily, which is essential for our program.

-More information on the Master of Journalism can be found on the Graduate School of Humanities and Social Sciences Master of Journalism web page.
+More information on the Master of Journalism can be found on the Study Master of Journalism web page.